Ludwig Schirmer, from the series Ein Dorf, 1950–1960 © Ludwig Schirmer/OSTKREUZ

 Illustration: Rimini Berlin

+Supporting art and culture is not a matter of taste – it is a vital investment in a democratic and open society.
 Let us make it clear what happens when culture falls silent: The #minutestrike is a nationwide symbolic protest against the existentially threatening budget cuts in the cultural sector.
 Every cultural event, performance, and exhibition will be interrupted for one minute.

 more